wowsiddanth/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* manpower and administrative personnel of student organisations.
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of NUS undergraduate students attendance information.
+* needs an app to collate NUS student events and their corresponding manpower information in one place.
-* prefer desktop apps over other types
+* prefer desktop apps over other types.
-* can type fast
+* can type fast.
-* prefers typing to mouse interactions
+* prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI apps.

+**Value proposition**:

+* able to store NUS undergraduate student information.
+* create and track attendance for NUS student events.
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage attendance more efficiently and faster than a typical mouse/GUI driven app.
+* automates a bulk of attendance management processes.

 ### User stories